cdoorenweerd/PyCOIStats/README.md

 ### Alignment input format

-Multisequence alignments are imported with the [biopython](https://biopython.org/) package, supporting commonly used formats such as FASTA, NEXUS or PHYLIP.
+Multisequence alignments are imported using the [biopython](https://biopython.org/) package, supporting commonly used formats such as FASTA, NEXUS or PHYLIP.
 For a full list of supported formats see [biopython documentation](https://biopython.org/docs/dev/api/Bio.AlignIO.html).

 The modules were created with haploid sequence data in mind but will run on any DNA sequence alignment.
 For diploid or polyploid sources however, ambiguity in the DNA character assignment can mean a) uncertainty in the data or b) different alleles -- it makes more sense to count such ambiguities as differences.